To begin, your raw score on the individual sections of the DAT are converted into standard scores from a scale of 1 - 30.

 A lot of students are floored once they realize how heavily scaled the DAT is across sections.
 For example, on the 2007 DAT exam, missing five questions in the organic chemistry section (out of 30 total questions) results in a standard score of 20.
 Missing five questions in the general chemistry section (out of 30 total questions) results in a standard score of 19.
 The DAT is not graded linearly.

 As you can see, there is very little room for error on the DAT.
 The difference between a 22 AA and a 26 AA is often just a few questions.
 Therefore, it’s important that you dedicate studying time to every section of the DAT.
+Using DAT practice tests will help you build confidence so you can ace the real test.
 Continued practice is the best strategy to recognize your weaknesses and prepare you for test day.